A Data-Driven Bayesian Nonparametric Approach for Black-Box Optimization

-The system also includes six input processes: the interarrival time of patients, the stay duration in ICU, CCU, IICU and ICCU, and the routing of patients.
-The setting for the true input distribution, denoted by $\bm{P^c} = [P^{c(1)},P^{c(2)},P^{c(3)},P^{c(4)},P^{c(5)},P^{c(6)}]$, is as follows.
-The interarrival time of patients ($P^{c(1)}$) is exponentially distributed with rate being 3.3/day, i.e. patients are arriving according to a Poisson process.
-The stay duration is lognormal-distributed in the four units: the mean values of the stay duration in ICU, CCU, IICU and ICCU ($P^{c(2)},P^{c(3)},P^{c(4)}$ and $P^{c(5)}$) are 3.4, 3.8, 15.0 and 17.0 days respectively, and the values of the standard deviation of the stay duration are 3.5, 1.6, 7.0 and 3.0 days respectively.
-The routing of the each patient $(P^{c(6)})$ follows a discrete distribution with probability 0.2, 0.55, 0.2 and 0.05.
+The system also includes six input processes: the inter-arrival time of patients, the stay duration in ICU, CCU, IICU and ICCU, and the routing of patients.
+The setting for the true uncertain distribution, denoted by $\bm{P^c} = [P^{c(1)},P^{c(2)},P^{c(3)},P^{c(4)},P^{c(5)},P^{c(6)}]$, is as follows.
+The inter-arrival time of patients ($P^{c(1)}$) is exponentially distributed with the rate being 3.3/day, i.e. patients are arriving according to a Poisson process.
+The stay duration in ICU, CCU, IICU and ICCU all follow mixtures of lognormal-distributions: $P^{c(2)}$ follows a mixture of two lognormal distributions (proportion being 0.5 and 0.5) with a mean of 3.4 and 6.8 and a standard deviation of 3.5; $P^{c(3)}$ follows a mixture of two lognormal distributions (proportion being 0.5 and 0.5) with a mean of 3.8 and 7.6 and a standard deviation of 1.6; $P^{c(4)}$ follows a mixture of two lognormal distributions (proportion being 0.5 and 0.5) with a mean of 15 and 30 and a standard deviation of 7; $P^{c(5)}$ follows a mixture of two lognormal distributions (proportion being 0.5 and 0.5) with a mean of 17 and 34 and a standard deviation of 3.
+The routing of each patient $(P^{c(6)})$ follows a discrete distribution with probability 0.2, 0.55, 0.2 and 0.05.